 143 farmers in the sample provided detailed information on their expenditure and where it had been spent.
 Data required for LM3 calculation were not collected in Vietnamese sample, because of specific conditions for farming and distribution in this country.
-There were also a number of farmers in other countries who refused to share this information.
+There were also some farmers who refused to share this information.

 The farms were further split into 2 catagories depending on the share of farm sales through short and long food supply chains.
-In the sample of 143 farms about 60% (84 farms) were characterised by a greater share of sales to short supply chains.
+In the sample of 143 farms about 60% (84 farms) of farm-businesses were characterised by a greater share of sales to short supply chains.